How It Works

 The Three Pillars

-Behaviour is shaped by how you think, what you can do, and the environment around you.
+Behaviour is shaped by how you think, what you can do, and the world around you.

 Susan Michie